psychemedia/middle-english-romances/sir-orfeo.md

 Upon his body soiled and bent.
 Men laughed aloud in merriment;
 The ladies, earls, and barons said,
-" Lo, see the man! his hair is sprent
+"Lo, see the man! his hair is sprent
 Like moss about his shaggy head;

-" His beard is fallen to his feet
+"His beard is fallen to his feet
 Like weathered ivy tumbling down! "
 There as he went, he chanced to meet
 His steward coming through the town.
 Then loud he cried, and plucked his gown,
-" Sir steward, hearken, pity me!
+"Sir steward, hearken, pity me!
 I am a harper of renown;
 Ah, help me in my misery! "